puppetlabs/cs-summit-hands-on/11_protect_an_environment_group.md

 1. Wait for it to complete its impact analysis
 1. Watch it auto promote to Development when those items finish successfully
 1. Click "Promote" to move it along to the Staging stage
+1. Let that job finish, and it will auto-promote to the production stage
 1. It will report the production branch is "Deployment Running"
 1. Click the job number right under the "Deployment Running" text
 1. Under "Deployment events" the "Approval task" needs you to click "Approve"